rgutierrez-cotech/mac-dev-setup/README.md

 The document assumes you are new to Mac, but can also be useful if you are reinstalling a system and need some reminder.
 The steps below were tested on **OS X El Capitan** (10.11).

-(**Note**: This is the second version of this guide.
-If you are looking for the first version written for OS X Mountain Lion, see [1.0](https://github.com/nicolashery/mac-dev-setup/tree/v1.0.0))

 - [System update](#system-update)
 - [System preferences](#system-preferences)
 - [Security](#security)